Hello!

 Work History

 The Workshop, Floyd VA.
-The business we launched in 2015 when I left Crenshaw Lighting is pretty quiet these days, but it accentuates our lifestyle, and we continue to draw inspiration from our mission: “Live simply.
+The business we launched in 2015 when we left Crenshaw Lighting is closed but for local metalwork, but we continue to draw inspiration from our mission: “Live simply.
 Leave a light footprint on the earth.
 Cherish beauty.
 Make by hand what we can.
 Protect nature, and especially protect the trees.
 Love our neighbors.
 Laugh a lot.
 Keep learning.
 Live long and prosper.”

 Inside Sales, Project Manager, Marketing, Website (2010-2015)